OpenFAST/openfast/docs/source/user/servodyn/input.rst

 contain one or more output parameter names.
 Separate output parameter names by any combination of commas, semicolons, spaces, and/or tabs.
-If you prefix a parameter name with a minus sign, “-”, underscore, “_”, or the characters “m” or “M”, ServooDyn will multiply the value for that channel by –1 before writing the data.
+If you prefix a parameter name with a minus sign, “-”, underscore, “_”, or the characters “m” or “M”, ServoDyn will multiply the value for that channel by –1 before writing the data.
 The parameters are written in the order they are listed in the input file.
 ServoDyn allows you to use multiple lines so that you can break your list into meaningful groups